Experienced Tax Attorneys

 Posted in on December 17, 2021

 The Offer in Compromise (OIC) program provides an opportunity for eligible U.S. taxpayers to settle their outstanding tax debt for less than the full amount they owe.
 Recently, the Internal Revenue Service (IRS) published a series of videos explaining the OIC application process and warning of common scams involving the OIC program.
-In this article, Maryland IRS lawyer Kevin E. Thorn, Managing Partner of Thorn Law Group, discusses some of the key aspects of the OIC program and offers some key insights for taxpayers who are interested in pursuing an offer in compromise.
+In this article, US International Tax Advisors discusses some of the key aspects of the OIC program and offers some key insights for taxpayers who are interested in pursuing an offer in compromise.

 Offer in Compromise Eligibility: Do You Qualify?